sigsegv1989/flipper-operator/README.md

 # Flipper Operator
 Flipper Operator - A Kubernetes operator for performing rolling restarts of deployments based on specific labels at configured intervals.

-# Flipper Operator

-The Flipper Operator is a Kubernetes operator designed to facilitate rolling restarts of deployments based on specific labels at configured intervals.

 ## Getting Started

 ### Prerequisites